Relations with national, European and international institutions and advocacy actions

 European Union initiatives on sustainable finance and digitalisation in the banking sector

-The advocacy and monitoring activity of the European Commission's legislative initiatives on sustainable finance also continued and the Group continued to participate in the working tables on Sustainable Finance of the European Banking Federation (FBE), of the European Mortgage Federation (EMF) and the Association for Financial Markets in Europe (AFME).
+The advocacy and monitoring activity of the European Commission's legislative initiatives on sustainable finance also continued and the Group continued to participate in the working tables on Sustainable Finance of the European Banking Federation (FBE), of the European Mortgage Federation (EMF-ECBC) and the Association for Financial Markets in Europe (AFME).
 Furthermore, Intesa Sanpaolo continued to promote its distinctive positioning in terms of financing the circular economy towards relevant stakeholders.

 Collaboration with trade associations and European projects